The Xbox One X Project Scorpio Edition is real -- if you're quick

 2. Microsoft just revealed the Xbox One X Project Scorpio Edition, a limited-edition early adopter version of that console with a custom finish and special "Project Scorpio" branding on the console and controller, plus a free vertical stand, for the same $500 or £450 (roughly AU$630) you'll pay for the regular version.

-It's also on preorder starting any moment now, and will ship on November 7 too.
+It's now on preorder, and will ship on November 7 too.
 Project Scorpio was the codename for the Xbox One X, and this is one way it'll live on.

 3. Microsoft has a limited-edition Xbox One S that's Minecraft come to life.
 It looks like a bunch of grass and dirt blocks stacked together, you can see Redstone circuits visible through the transparent underside (fitting, because that's how you build computers in Minecraft!) and it comes with a Creeper controller.
 It'll be out October 3.